vincr04/DESeq2_workshop/Instructions.md

 ### Run the GSEA

-We use the `GSEA` function on the list of *log2FoldChange* values to
+We use the `GSEA` function on the list of *log2FoldChange* values to calculate normalised enrichment scores, and associated p-values.
 ```
 gsea_results <- GSEA(geneList = lfc_vector, pvalueCutoff = 1, TERM2GENE = dplyr::select(Dm_hallmark_sets, gs_name, ensembl_gene))
 gsea_result_df <- data.frame(gsea_results@result) # make a data.frame with the results